dilipthelip/ApacheKafka/README.md

 [Download](https://kafka.apache.org/downloads.html)

 ## Apache kafka Topic:
+-	Kafka topic is a named feed or category of messages.

-An Apache Kafka topic can expand to multiple clusters.
+-	An Apache Kafka topic can expand to multiple clusters for the benefit of scalability.
+-

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka7.png)